jetstack/finops-stack/installation/eks.md

-# FinOps Stack deployment
+# FinOps Stack on a EKS cluster

-This documentation provides instructions for installing the FinOps Stack in Kind cluster for a quick setup.
+This documentation focuses on installing the FinOps Stack in EKS clusters.

-For deployment on a GKE cluster, refer to the [GKE docs](./gke.md) and deployment on a EKS cluster refer to the [EKS docs](./eks.md).

 ## Using Helmfile